coleifer/sophy/docs/quickstart.rst

     >>> print(db.stat_set, 'set operations')
     33 set operations

-Refer to the `documentation <http://sophia.systems/v2.2/conf/sophia.html>`_ for complete lists of settings.
-Dotted-paths are translated into underscore-separated attributes.
+Refer to the :ref:`settings configuration table <settings>` for a complete list of available settings.

-You can also refer to Sophy's :ref:`API documentation <api>`_.

 Backups
 -------